 Others are a little more simply done, so peruse each room when making your booking to ensure you pick something that suits your personal style.

-However, if you’re planning on visiting in a cooler month when you won’t need a pool and are happy to check out a hammam elsewhere – this would be a perfect place to stay for some supreme luxury (for a surprisingly good price – many of the rooms are well under the $200 benchmark I established for a luxury hotel).
+However, if you’re planning on visiting in a cooler month when you won’t need a pool and are happy to check out a hammam elsewhere, this works great!

 Unfussy Glamor & Beauty: Ryad Dyor

 For luxury for less, check out Ryad Dyor.
 This gorgeous central Marrakech riad has a plunge pool and hammam on site for the ultimate relaxation.

 At night, the courtyard gets an even more magical look with lanterns and candles surrounding the pool area, begging you to relax and unwind poolside after a long day exploring Marrakech and its surroundings.